ayezinhtun/1cng-protal-user-guide/admin/Partners/Create Agreements.md

 - Each agreement can also be attached with the supporting documents either uploaded as files or referenced via external links.
 Once, done click on **Submit** to create an agreement.

 ![Invite Client Details](images/agreements_3.png)

+## <span style={{ color: '#003366' }}>Conclusion</span>

+The Agreements tab enables you to formalize and manage the core terms of your partnerships with vendors and resellers.
+With the ability to add detailed descriptions and supporting documents, you can maintain a comprehensive record of each agreement.